Sakraba

 Sakraba (also Sükraba) is a village of the Chakhesang tribe located in the Phek district of Nagaland in northeastern India.
 The village is 12 kilometers away from Pfütsero.
 The people of Sakraba speak the Chokri language.
 Ethnically, Sakraba is a Chokri village.
 It is bounded by the Zanübou range and Pholami village in the north, Gidemi village & Chizami Town in the east, Chizami village in the south and Porba village in the west.
 The endangered Tragopan bird is found in the Zanübou ranges.
 Apart from varieties of flora and fauna, medicinal plants like ginseng are also found here.

 Sakraba has a total area of 22.5 km2 under its occupation.
 According to the 2006 census, it has a population of 1570, a population density of 69.78 per km2 and a literacy rate of 88.17%.

 Agriculture is the main occupation of the people of this village.
-Terrace cultivation is the major practice, while jhum cultivation is practiced on a small scale.
+Terrace cultivation is practiced, and jhum cultivated on a small scale.
 Of late, people have taken an interest in horticulture, which has become one of the main sources of income.
-Of all horticultural practices, cardamon plantation is the most popular.
-The village produce high quality cardamon.
+Of all horticultural practices, cardamom plantation is the most popular.
+The village produce high quality cardamom.

-The village was declared as the Cardamon village in 2015.
+The village was declared as the Cardamom village in 2015.

 Sakraba village has its established customs and social mores.
 The village is administered by the village leader through collective leadership.
 In the administration, a set of rules and laws are conventionally followed till today in spite of the availability of written modern rules and acts being prescribed by the state government.

 There has a customary jail called Rabbit jail to punish anti-social activities.